 How to Get Sweet Pea Shrub to Bloom

 This plant will flower more robustly in full sun locations.
 And regular hard pruning will keep the plant dense and full of flowers.
-Like many plants with long bloom periods, sweet pea shrub will bloom best if it gets a spring feeding with balanced fertilizer.
+Like many plants with long bloom periods, sweet pea shrub will bloom best if it gets a spring feeding with a balanced fertilizer.
 In zones where the plant blooms into fall, a second feeding is recommended.

 Common Problems With Sweet Pea Shrub

 Other than mild insect issues, this plant registers only a couple of common complaints:

 With age, a sweet pea shrub can become leggy with thick, woody stems that produce few flowers.
 Hard pruning will often help restore the plant, but a very old sweet pea shrub sometimes needs to be removed and replaced with a younger plant.

 Yellowing leaves are a symptom of too much water.
 The correct watering intervals are tricky with this plant, as it craves regular moisture but rebels if it receives too much.
 Don't irrigate this plant in weeks when your garden has received rainfall.
 Before watering again, make sure the top 2 inches of soil are dry to the touch.